Custom printed corrugated egg cartons, eggs, and print swatches arranged for buyer review

 3. Preflight and proofing.
 The supplier reviews files for production viability, generates digital proofs, and may produce physical proof samples.

 4. Plate production or digital setup.
-Printing plates are made (for flexo) or files are RIP-processed (for digital).
+Printing plates are made for plate-based methods, or production files are prepared for digital output.

 5. Manufacturing.
-Pulp forming, drying, printing, finishing, and quality inspection.
+Board converting, printing, finishing, forming, packing, and quality inspection.

 6. Packaging and shipping.
 Finished cartons are bundled, palletized, and shipped.